villagehiker/templer/examples/casestudy/readme.md

 Consider travel.
 The homepage lists a few articles from each travel subsection—such as Japan, Taiwan, USA—plus a link to the travel section.
 The travel section index.html lists a few articles from each section, plus links to the Japan, Taiwan and USA sections.
 The index.html pages for Japan, Taiwan and the USA list all articles in those sections.

+Village Hiker uses file globs to define the files to include.
+The name convention support file globing.

+The naming pattern is:

+file-name-related-content-vh-tt-nn, where:

+* file-name-related-content describes the content.
+* -vh identifies the file as belonging to the Village Hiker website.
+* -tt identifies the type of content, such as as -ts for travel story and -jn for journal notes.
+This is optional.
+* -nn provides a number used to glob files for general selection.
+The site to limit the a number to five or seven files in a section.

+An example is chasing-the-vermilion-torii-wakayama-japan-vh-ts-00, a travel story about Japan.

 ### Banner Images Via CSS

+Each section uses it own page banner.
+The banner is defined in a section-specific css file.
+The overall design includes a variable to define page-specific banners, but this is not currently implemented.

+The current implementation uses a constantly defined section css file specified in the template layout.

+## Configuration File

+## Template Layout

+## Include Files

+## Content Files